 This course provides students with 80 hours of experiential opportunities in coaching and addresses the sports pedagogy domain of the National Association of Sport and Physical Education (NASPE) National Coaching Standards.
+Students may choose one 80-hour experience or two 40-hour experiences.
 Students must make arrangements with their professor the semester prior to registering for the internship.
 The internship may take place in any approved setting at the middle, high school or college level.
 Prerequisites: Completion of 10 hours in the coaching minor and 2.0 overall GPA.
-Offered fall, spring and summer.
+Offered fall, winter, spring and summer.